Skip to Content

 Nausea can happen anytime in your menstrual cycle and can be discomforting to a lot of women.

-After your monthly period ends, women will get into their ovulation period a week later.
-During ovulation, which is the cyclical release of an egg from your ovary, some women will get nausea feeling.
+After your monthly period ends, your body moves into the time of the cycle when ovulation will happen.
+During ovulation, which is the cyclical release of an egg from your ovary, some women will get a nausea feeling.

-If your menstrual cycle is 28 days, ovulation usually takes place a week after your period has ended (On day 14).
+If your menstrual cycle is 28 days, ovulation usually takes place around the middle of your cycle (about day 14), which is roughly 2 weeks before your next period, not exactly one week after your period ends.
+Cleveland Clinic

 The truth is, if you get nausea during ovulation, it’s not abnormal, so don’t panic all the time.
-In most cases, it’s due to hormones changes during ovulation.
+In many women, it’s due to hormone changes and sometimes to pain during ovulation.

 Then again, feeling nauseous may be a sign of pregnancy, especially if you’ve missed your period.
-Also, If you’ve mistaken implantation bleeding for your period, you will get nausea.
-Nausea is a common symptom during early pregnancy.
+Also, if you’ve mistaken light implantation bleeding for your period, you may also get nausea around the same time.
+Nausea is a common symptom during early pregnancy and part of what doctors call morning sickness (nausea and vomiting of pregnancy).
+MedlinePlus+1

 On the other hand, there are other causes of nausea (apart from ovulation).
-Stomach flu, food poisoning, peptic ulcer, acid reflux, and drugs may cause women to have nausea.
+Stomach flu (gastroenteritis), food poisoning, peptic ulcer, acid reflux, some infections, and many drugs may cause women to have nausea.
+Good overviews are available on nausea and vomiting and diarrhoea and vomiting.
+MedlinePlus+1

 This guide explains why you have nausea during ovulation, other medical causes of nausea and how to identify if your nausea is due to pregnancy or not.

-If you are experiencing nausea during ovulation, it’s likely nothing to worry about.
+If you are experiencing nausea during ovulation, it’s likely nothing to worry about if it is mild and short-lived.
 Here are common causes you should know.

 1. Hormone change during ovulation